juju/docs/src/en/machine-auth.md

 `authorized_keys` file or by way of a command such as `ssh-import-id` in the case of Ubuntu).

-### Juju ssh
+## Juju ssh

-When using the Juju `ssh` command, Juju's own user rights system imposes an extra degree of security by permitting access solely from a Juju user, and only one with sufficient permissions.
-How this works depends on whether the user is an admin or a non-admin (see [User types][users]).
+When using the Juju `ssh` command, Juju's own user rights system imposes an extra degree of security by permitting access solely from a Juju user.
+This user must also have either 'superuser' controller access or 'admin' model access.
+See [Managing models in a multi-user context][multiuser-models] for more information.

 For example, to connect to a machine with an id of '0':